ITCZ affecting Palawan, Visayas, Mindanao: PAGASA

-(Eagle News) — The Intertropical Convergence Zone is affecting Palawan, VIsayas and Mindanao.

-According to the Philippine Atmospheric Geophysical and Astronomical Services Administration, Mindanao, Eastern Visayas, and Palawan will have cloudy skies with scattered rain showers and thunderstorms as a result.
+According to the Philippine Atmospheric Geophysical and Astronomical Services Administration, Visayas, Palawan, Northern Mindanao, Zamboanga Peninsula, Basilan, Sulu, and Tawi-Tawi, as a result, will have cloudy skies with scattered rain showers and thunderstorms.

 Flash floods or landslides due to moderate to at times heavy rains are possible.